jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/accessibilityaudit.md

 Our services are cost-effective and efficient, ensuring that businesses of all sizes can afford and benefit from our expertise.

-Additionally, our in-depth knowledge and experience in web accessibility and WCAG compliance allow us to deliver exceptional results and ensure that our clients' digital content is accessible to all users.
+Our in-depth knowledge and experience in web accessibility and WCAG (Web Content Accessibility Guidelines) compliance, allow us to deliver exceptional results and ensure that our clients' digital content is accessible to all users.

 Furthermore, our focus on DevOps integration is a unique aspect of our consultancy services.

-This integration of accessibility practises into the development workflow gives our clients a significant advantage in creating inclusive digital experiences.
+This integration of accessibility practices into the development workflow gives our clients a significant advantage in creating inclusive digital experiences.

 ## What you will get